 Gallbladder stones form either a single big stone or multiple small ones.
-Most of the time, the patient will not even realize that he/she has Gallstones as Gallstones may not show symptoms.
+Most of the time, the patient will not even realize having gallstones as gallstones may not show symptoms.
 But if diagnosed, doctors will suggest treatment within a month or two.
-If the patient doesn’t get treatment for gallstones then it may lead to further complications, which can be life threatening.
+If the patient doesn’t get treatment for gallstones then it may lead to further complications.
+This can be life threatening.
 Hence, it is important to treat the gallstones as early as possible.

 There are two possible options to treat the Gallbladder Stones.
 They are Non-Surgical (Gallbladder Stones Treatment without Surgery) and Surgical (Cholecystectomy) options.